Demographic change

 -

-Download — EESC section opinion: Establishing the European Fund for Regional Development including for European Territorial Cooperation (Interreg) and the Cohesion Fund
+Download — EESC opinion: Establishing the European Fund for Regional Development including for European Territorial Cooperation (Interreg) and the Cohesion Fund

 • Adopted on 17/07/2025 - Bureau decision date: 23/01/2025